braintelligencePL/mac-setup/README.md

 2. Terminal - [`https://iterm2.com/`](https://iterm2.com/)

 3. Shells:

 I use Fish and ZSH interchangeably.
 I have sentiment for Fish, because it was first thing that I used.
+If you never is either of them use ZSH.
+Probably better choice.

 * `brew install zsh`
 * `brew install fish`

+Accessing shell is very simply.

+Run: `zsh` or `fish` and voilà.